Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_ls00_cnano/pic32cm_ls00_map_examples/begin/dac_wav_gen/readme.md

 ## Setup:
 - Connect the PIC32CM LS00 Curiosity Nano+ Touch Evaluation Kit to the Host PC as a USB Device through a Type-A male to micro-B USB cable connected to Micro-B USB (Debug USB) port
 - To establish the connection with the Saleae Logic Analyzer to the Host PC
-- Configure the Channel 0 is PA02 to monitor the DAC output
+- Configure PA02 as channel 0 to monitor the DAC output

   <img src = "images/hardware_setup.png" width="650" height="330" align="middle">
 ## Programming hex file: